noodall/noodall-articles/README.markdown

 `ArticleList` is the classic blog listing page. `Article` is an individual blog post.

+In `config/initializer/noodall.rb`

-Add the ArticleList as a root template
+Add the `ArticleList` as a root template

     Noodall::Node.root_templates ArticleList, ContentPage